 Dr. Thomas saw Mr Norman on October 18th.
 Several days earlier, Mr Norman had been the subject of an exorcism in a local church.
 This was conducted by his doctor.
 In his report, Dr Thomas stated that Mr Norman's exorcism was successful and, at the time of his seeing him he had returned to normal.
 In his story, Dr Thomas ascribed Mr Norman's problems to Mr Byrnes's failure to take him 'out of the hypnotic trance'.
 He considered that the exorcism had been successful because 'the counter-suggestibility of the proceedings in Church sufficed to take him out of the hypnotic state into which he had been put on the 30th of June 1993'.

-Things appeared to go quiet, and Mr Norman did not receive any medication or treatment for these problems until four months later.
+Things appeared to go quiet, and Mr Norman did not receive any medication or treatment until four months later.
 Here I would like to mention, without further comment, the fact that around that time considerable media attention was being given to a number of stories concerning the adverse effects of stage hypnosis.
 From then on, for the next 3 years and more, Mr Norman continued to present with a bewildering array of mental symptoms variously diagnosed as dissociative state, hypomania, hysteria, Ganser's syndrome, major depression, post-traumatic stress disorder, paranoid psychosis and schizo-affective disorder.

 Mr. Norman's solicitors obtained further expert witness testimony from Dr James, a consultant psychiatrist and former official of the British Society of Medical and Dental Hypnosis.
 Dr James did not see Mr Norman, or his wife, but relied on medical reports and on witness statements by Mr and Mrs. Norman.
 Dr James made several allegations of negligence against Mr Byrnes, two of which I shall describe here.

 In response to an Answerphone message from Mrs. Norman soon after the stage hypnosis show, Mr Byrnes telephoned Mr Norman and reassured him in some general way that he was no longer hypnotised and he would feel better.
 Then, on July 3rd, at the suggestion of Mr Norman's family and staff of the Accident & Emergency Department, Mr Byrnes visited Mr Norman at his home.
-He attempted to reassure him and to remove the alleged ill effects of his stage hypnosis experience by further hypnotic suggestion.
+He attempted to reassure him and to remove the alleged ill-effects of his stage hypnosis experience by further hypnotic suggestion.

 Dr. James's charge against Mr Byrnes was this: he did not take enough trouble to establish what the exact counter-suggestion should have been to dispel the post-hypnotic suggestion under which Mr Norman was presumed to be behaving when copulating with his furniture and domestic appliances.
 He considered that Mr Byrnes used too 'non-specific' a kind of suggestion.

 Dr. James also implied that because Mr Norman did not trust Mr Byrnes himself, Mr Byrnes was negligent in not summoning a person who was trusted by Mr Norman, such as his doctor, to attend the 'wiping out of the suggestion ceremony'.
 The assumption here is that the presence of somebody like Mr Norman's doctor would in some way assuage his suspicion and render the counter-suggestion more potent.
-Thus Mr Norman would have been spared 4 years of mental illness.
+Thus Mr Norman would have been spared four years of mental illness.

 When I consider these serious allegations against Mr Byrnes, I cannot help hearing in my mind the music 'The Sorcerer's Apprentice'.
 Dr James casts Mr Byrnes in the role of an inept would-be wizard whose task, under the stern eye of a properly qualified master wizard, is to discover the best counter-spell or incantation that would lift the evil curse with which he had previously inadvertently bewitched Mr Norman.